jmspit/dodo/DEVELOPER.md

 # Logging

-A logging framework is available to write log entries to one or more destinations of types
+A logging framework is available to write log entries to one or more destinations.
+Writing log entries is asynchronous, and thread-safe, the entries are written to a queue which is emptied towards the destination by a worker thread.
+The aysynchroneous nature allows to handle bursts of log entries without being blocked on log destination latency, although a sustained logging rate that cannot be met by the log destinations will fill up the queue and cause a log warning stating that as long as the queue is full, writing log entries is effectively synchronous and its rate limited by the slowest destination.

+The available destinations are

   - standard output aka console
   - a file local to the process